absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 This setup provides a clear visual representation of temperature trends.

-By using data aggregation, a user gains deeper insights into your data, making it easier to monitor and analyze the performance and behavior of your IoT devices.
+By using data aggregation, users gain deeper insights into your data, making it easier to monitor and analyze the performance and behavior of your IoT devices.

 ### Edit the Widgets